Many people fear hair-loss after surgery. The good news is although some hair loss should be expected after weight-loss surgery, it’s not permanent!

 At Mexicali Bariatric Center, we want to help our patients in every possible aspect, and we understand that physical appearance is important, so it’s a good idea to try not to treat your hair during the post-op period as it may also contribute to hair breakage or a poor condition, such as, perms, dyes or pulling too hard for hairstyles.

 And remember!
-Although your physical aspect is important, your physical and mental health are yet more important, and the good news is hair-loss after surgery is temporary!
+Although your physical appearance is important, your physical and mental health are yet more important, and the good news is hair-loss after surgery is temporary!

 So, after surgery, make it a goal to keep stress levels down.
 Instead, try to keep up enthusiasm, take your supplements, and you will find a better, happier, healthier you every day.